deanmono/slurb/README.md

 App root will need to be saved to your servers root, then go to the project root directory path in a modern web browser (ie. http://localhost/slurb/)

 Viewing the app from file will cause issues in browser due to cross origin security policy.
 Angular loads views via http.

+Alternatively, you can view the project at [http://deanmono.github.io/slurb/](http://deanmono.github.io/slurb/)